Repulsion (film): Plot

-Carol Ledoux, a beautiful and shy Belgian manicurist, lives in London with her older sister Helen.
+Carol Ledoux, a shy Belgian manicurist, lives in London with her older sister Helen.
 Carol is remarkably detached and struggles in her daily interactions.
-A suitor, Colin, is enamoured with her and makes fervent attempts to court her, but Carol seems uninterested.
+A suitor, Colin, is enamoured of her and makes fervent attempts to court her, but Carol seems uninterested.
 Carol is troubled by Helen's relationship with a married man named Michael, whom Carol seems to dislike.
 She is bothered by his habit of leaving his razor and toothbrush in her glass in the bathroom, and at night struggles to sleep, bothered by the sounds of her sister and Michael having sex.

 When Carol walks home from work one day, she is bothered by a crack in the pavement.
 Colin happens upon her and she struggles to converse with him.
 He drives her home and tries to kiss her several times, but she pulls away, running upstairs and vigorously brushing her teeth before weeping.
 That night, Helen questions Carol for dumping Michael's toothbrush and shaver in the bathroom trash bin.
 At the salon, Carol becomes increasingly distant, barely talking to her coworkers and customers, so much so that her boss decides to send her home for the day.

 That night, Helen and Michael depart for Italy on holiday, leaving Carol alone in the apartment.
 Carol takes a rabbit out of the fridge for dinner.
 Instead of cooking it, she is distracted by a number of Michael's possessions left around the apartment, including an unwashed shirt whose odour makes her vomit.
 After trying on one of her sister's dresses, Carol sees a dark figure in the mirror.
 That night, she hears footsteps outside her bedroom.
 Carol's isolation begins to take its toll on her, and she misses three days of work.
 One morning, she runs a bath and walks away, causing it to overflow.
 As she turns on a light, the wall cracks open.
 She locks herself in her room and again hears footsteps.
 This time, she hallucinates that a man breaks into her room and rapes her.
 She is awakened in the hallway by a phone call from Colin, but she hangs up.